Get access to everything we publish when you sign up for Outside+.

 The 10,000m was once described by Sebastian Coe as “lap after lap of waiting,” and that’s often accurate about the 25-lap race, with athletes trusting their kicks and biding their time until the closing mile in many championships.
 In Tokyo, however, the longest event on the track is likely to be a grueling test.
 Many of the leading contenders for gold don’t possess strong kicks and will have no option but to push the pace from far out, thinning the field as contenders fall off the back.
 Still, a fast kick — after miles of a punishing pace — will nonetheless likely be needed to win gold.

-The Tokyo Games will play host to two of the greatest 10,000m line-ups in Olympic history, with the two fastest female athletes of all time squaring off in the women’s race.
+The Tokyo Games will play host to one of the greatest 10,000m line-ups in Olympic history, with the two fastest female athletes of all time squaring off in the women’s race.

 Women’s Olympic 10,000m Preview